-- Preview Email Newsletter

 WASHINGTON, July 11 -- Delta Air Lines, Inc. has submitted a public comment letter to the U.S. Department of Transportation regarding the Federal Aviation Administration's (FAA) Airworthiness Directive (AD) 2025-11-06.
 The airline expressed its support for the updated rule while offering suggestions aimed at enhancing clarity and compliance processes.

-In the correspondence, James Thompson, from Delta's AD Process & Compliance, noted, "The new rule substantially addresses the concerns raised by more ST
+In the correspondence, James Thompson, from Delta's AD Process & Compliance, noted, "The new rule substantially addresses the concerns raised by Delta, and as such, Delta supports the new rule." more ST

 Desert Tortoise Council Calls for Enhanced Conservation Measures in Public Comment Letter (10)